api3dao/airnode/packages/airnode-examples/README.md

 The examples package is also a nice fit for an end to end test of the whole Airnode infrastructure.
 There are two tests:

-1. An integration using Airnode docker on localhost - This test also builds the necessary docker images and runs on as part of end to end test suite on CI.
+1. An integration using Airnode docker on localhost - This test also builds the necessary docker images and runs as part of an end to end test suite on CI.
-2. An integration using the Airnode deployed on AWS with Rinkeby network - This is intended to be run by a developer before making a release.
-This test is located in the `scripts` directory, because it should not be run on CI because if its performance and complexity.
+2. An integration using the Airnode deployed on AWS with the Rinkeby network - This is intended to be run by a developer before making a release.
+This test is located in the `scripts` directory.
+It should not be run on CI due to performance and complexity implications.

    Be sure to define the necessary secrets before running this test.